[Noshiro City, Akita Prefecture] The cutting edge of rocket research begins in Noshiro City. "Noshiro Rocket Testing Site"

 • Venue: Noshiro Space Plaza

-• Contact: Noshiro Space Event Executive Committee Secretariat
+• For inquiries, please contact: Noshiro Space Event Executive Committee Secretariat

 • Phone number: 080-2809-6507

-• Public open days: Yes (please inquire for opening dates)
+• Public days: Yes (please inquire about opening dates)

 • Admission fee: Free